Recessions are necessary for economies to evolve, or so economists argue.

 The three R’s are a good place to start.
 I’m not referring to reading, writing, and ‘rithmetic, but to the three rates that drive LTD experience: incidence rates (new claims), termination rates (closed claims), and interest rates.
 When it comes to these R’s, carriers should avoid the temptation to look too intently at the past for clues to the future.

 To understand why, consider the lessons of the Great Recession of 2008.
 This decline was caused by a financial contagion – a liquidity crisis brought on by subprime lending.
 This led to a contraction in most sectors while the typically recession-resistant “HUGE” sectors (healthcare, utilities, government, and education) fared much better and, in fact, were able to grow.
-The result of all that disruption was an increase in LTD costs.
 New claim submissions initially dipped as employees deferred claims in a bid to cling to employment or lost jobs too abruptly to file claims.

 Eventually, however, new LTD claims rose and remained elevated for years before returning to pre-recession levels.
 Claim termination rates, too, deteriorated during the recession but rebounded quickly during the recovery.
 Lastly, an increase in asset defaults and lower portfolio yields added strain to the income statement of LTD insurers as they saw lower investment income and posted higher claims reserves based on reduced valuation rates.